DavidWrightOS/LabsPT13-Resfeber-A-IOS/README.md

 # Resfeber

 🧭 Resfeber (RACE-fay-ber). *Origin: Swedish*  - The restless race of the traveler’s heart before the journey begins, when anxiety and anticipation are tangled together.
-That is the feeling we want our users to experience when planning their travels. 🧳
+That is the feeling we want our users to experience when planning their travels with this app. 🧳

 [Trello Board](https://trello.com/b/wdLAv0aT/resfeber-carter-team)